tamilzh2018/kode-kloud-test/Azure.md

 ### **Q4: Create a Virtual Network (IPv4) in Azure**

 > *A legacy system requires IPv4-only communication.
 Create a VNet that supports only IPv4 addressing and launch a VM in it.
 How do you ensure the VM can access external services securely?*
+Create a Virtual Network (VNet) named xfusion-vnet in the East US region with any IPv4 CIDR block.
 ### **Q5: Create a Virtual Network (IPv6) in Azure**

 > *Your organization is migrating to IPv6 to future-proof its infrastructure.
 Create a dual-stack (IPv4 + IPv6) VNet.
 What address prefixes, subnets, and route configurations are required to enable IPv6 traffic?*